 Dos

-Do use capital letters when the words are a formal part of the name.
+Do capitalize when it’s part of the name.

 Meghan won the Northeastern Championship.